What Is the Legal Age to Drive a Golf Cart in Michigan?

 Are Off-Road Golf Carts Subject to Regulations?

 Yes.
-Even on private land, carts must adhere to safety standards, and operators can face liability for accidents caused by negligence.
+Even on private land, safety standards and liability considerations apply.

 Do I Need a Helmet to Drive a Golf Cart?

-Helmets aren’t required for drivers or passengers, but Kentucky recommends them for minors in non-enclosed carts.
+Helmets are not mandatory, but recommended for minors in non-enclosed carts.

 What Are Michigan’s Golf Cart Permit Requirements?